55 Animals Found in Lakes

 Northern Pike is a freshwater fish with long, slender bodies and sharp teeth.
 It is one of the top predators in lakes and rivers, and its diet consists of fish, amphibians, insects, crustaceans, and mollusks.

 They can grow up to four feet long and weigh up to 30 pounds.
-Northern pike is usually greenish-gray with white or yellow spots but can also vary in color from brown to olive.
+Northern pike is usually greenish-gray with white or yellow spots but can also vary from brown to olive.

-They spawn in the spring when the water temperature reaches 50 degrees Fahrenheit.
-Northern pikes are animals found in lakes and can be found in North America, Europe, and Asia.
+Northern pikes spawn in the spring when the water temperature reaches 50 degrees Fahrenheit.
+They are animals found in lakes in North America, Europe, and Asia.

 23. Gar